Wire Pull Smoke Grenade: The Complete Guide to How They Work

 Ignition hand position One-handed or two-handed Two-handed recommended

-Activation motion Pull ring away from body Pull top cap upward
+Activation motion Pull ring firmly to the side (never straight up) Pull top cap straight up

 Which Shutter Bombs Products Use Wire-Pull?

-Twin Vent II Wire Pull Smoke Grenade (90 seconds)
+Twin Vent II Wire Pull Smoke Grenade (โ‰ˆ25 seconds, double output)

-The EG25 is a compact, 30-second wire-pull grenade available in 10-packs.
-Its smaller form factor makes it perfect for high-volume events (gender reveals, sports celebrations), budget-conscious shoots, and situations where you want quick bursts of color rather than a sustained cloud.
-Same friction-based wire-pull mechanism as the WP40.
+The EG25 is the compact micro can, sold as a single or a 10-pack and built on the same friction-based wire-pull mechanism.
+Its โ‰ˆ25-second burst and smaller form factor make it perfect for high-volume events (gender reveals, sports celebrations), budget-conscious shoots, and quick portrait bursts rather than a sustained cloud.
+It's the best per-can value in the catalog.

 Why Wire-Pull Is Safer Than Fuse-Lit Alternatives